presto8/ark/README.md

   "protected"
 - Distributed peer-to-peer backup with friends and family

-Protect is motivated by the many pioneers in the chunk-based backup space, including borg, duplicacy, hashbackup, restic, and kopia.
+Protect stands on the shoulders of and is motivated by the many pioneers in the chunk-based backup space, including borg, duplicacy, hashbackup, restic, and kopia.